hgzimmerman/rocket-file-cache/README.md

 you should try to set the maximum size of the cache to let them all fit, especially if all of these are served every time someone visits your website.

-If you serve static files with a larger aggregate size than what would fit into memory, but you have some content that is visited more often than others, you should specify enough space for the cache so that the most popular content will fit.
+If you serve static files with a larger aggregate size than what would nicely fit into memory, but you have some content that is visited more often than others, you should specify enough space for the cache so that the most popular content will fit.
 If your popular content changes over time, and you want the cache to reflect what is currently most popular,